 With a Researcher profile you can promote your competences and expertise the way you want.
 Profile information is available to you regardless of changes in affiliations or job titles.

-To create a Researcher profile, you will need an ORCID profile (instructions below).
-To access your Researcher profile, you must use a strong Suomi.fi e-Identification.
+To create a Researcher profile, you will need an ORCID profile.
+To access your Researcher profile in Research.fi, you must use a strong Suomi.fi e-Identification.

 The international ORCID researcher identifier is a persistent and unique digital identifier for researchers.
 It is a 16-digit number that distinguishes researchers from each other.